tomo-sakuma/stata_dyndoc_customize/README.md

 ```

 ## Folding code and syntax highlighting
-put some HTML tags before and after the code brock of `dyndoc` command.
+You can fold the code block (like RMarkdown) using some HTML tags before and after the code block of `dyndoc` command.

 ```html
 <details>